josephburnett/hive-jam/README.md

 The [Dispatch Server](https://github.com/josephburnett/hive-jam/tree/master/ruby) (`ruby/server.rb`) is bootstrapped into Sonic Pi through a series OSC messages to `/run-code` on port 4557.
 It starts an OSC server on port 4560.

 The [Hive Server](https://github.com/josephburnett/hive-jam/tree/master/golang/src/hivejam) (`golang/server/server.go`) starts an OSC server on port 4559 and a websocket server on 4550.
-It multiplexes messages from multiple clients to the Dispach Server.
+It multiplexes messages from multiple clients to the Dispatch Server.

 The [UI](https://github.com/josephburnett/hive-jam/tree/master/cljs) (`cljs/src/core.cljs`) communicates with the Hive Server over a websocket connection.
 It requests synth and sample lists, transmits and receives state changes, and receives a stream of cursor updates (current location of the beat).
+Supercollider outputs its audio to Jack.
+Darkice feeds it into Icecast which streams the audio back to the UI.

 ## Development